 Master of Arts in Language and Linguistics

-The Master of Arts in Language and Linguistics, 120 credits, have 18 specialisations.
+The Master of Arts in Language and Linguistics, 120 credits, have several different specialisations.
 The many specialisations help to provide a broad selection of advanced courses in languages and in linguistics.
 As the programme offers many optional elements, students can choose freely between courses and design a programme to suit their interests.
+There are different types of courses: Compulsory courses for all specialisations, compulsory courses specific to each specialisation, and elective/optional courses.

 Of the Elective courses (45 credits) must at least 15 credits be second-cycle courses in Language/Linguistics.
 Students choose elective courses in consultation with the programme coordinator.